The Stefan problem and free targets of optimal Brownian martingale transport: Monotonicity of the optimal barrier functions

-{\bf Type (I).} For type (I), define the functions Notice that they are all nonnegative, continuous, and monotone decreasing in time, due to Corollary~\ref{cor:uniform-U}) and Corollary~\ref{lem:mono-potential}.
-Since $U_{\mu\pm\nu} = U_\mu \pm U_\nu$ in general, we have
+{\bf Type (I).} Define the functions } Notice that they are all nonnegative, continuous, and monotone decreasing in time, due to Corollary~\ref{cor:uniform-U} and Corollary~\ref{lem:mono-potential}. { Fix $t$ and $x$.
+Consider an $\epsilon$-ball $B_\epsilon(x)$ around $x$.
+Then, Lemma~\ref{lem:Ito-closed-set} yields that